Skip to main content

 Concrete workflows, not a category claim.

 Each use case below maps to a real workflow a design-partner team would bring to Modelsmith.
-The specialist model is trained on your data, evaluated against your rubric, and promoted through your governance gate.
+The specialist model can be trained on your data, evaluated against your rubric, and promoted through your governance path where that operating loop is enabled.

 1. ADAS scene description